hrithikthakur/snapfix/docs/PRIVACY_POLICY.md

 ## 8) Data retention

-* **Selected text:** SnapFix does not store your selected text on SnapFix servers.
+* **Selected text:** flickfix does not store your selected text on flickfix servers.
 Google may retain prompts, context, and outputs for abuse monitoring for 55 days (per Gemini API policy).
 * **Support emails:** kept as long as needed to respond and maintain a record of the support interaction, then deleted or minimised where practical.
 * **Diagnostics (if provided):** kept only as long as needed to investigate and fix issues, then deleted or anonymised where practical.